SJTU-ViSYS/M2DGR/README.md

 The paper has been submited for RA-L and ICRA 2022.
 Before our paper being public on arxiv.org and other potential websites, we present a preprint version of the paper in [M2DGR](https://github.com/SJTU-ViSYS/M2DGR/blob/main/main.pdf).We will update the index information as soon as our paper is officially published.

-If you use M2DGR in an academic work, please cite (details to be updated)
+If you use M2DGR in an academic work, please cite (details to be suplemented):
 ~~~
 @article{yin2022M2DGR,
   title={M2DGR: A Multi-sensor and Multi-scenario SLAM Dataset for Ground Robots},